moarTLS

 Risk impact

-moarTLS requires a number of risky permissions that can potentially harm your browser and steal your data.
+moarTLS is risky to use as it requires a number of sensitive permissions that can potentially harm your browser and steal your data.
 Exercise caution when installing this add-on.
 Review carefully before installing.
 We recommend that you only install moarTLS if you trust the publisher.

 Risk likelihood